Save the Dates: you have options

 Sport fans?
 Oh do you have options there.
 Basketball, baseball, football, hockey... there are a lot of ticket look-a-like options.
 You’d probably be surprised by the number of couples united in their sports enthusiasm.
 Sometimes couples are having a sports themed wedding, sometimes, it's just a bit of fun for the save the dates.

 How about something that relates to how you met?
-For example, if your first date was at a coffee shop, a design with a pair of lattes would be apropos.
+For example, if your first date was at a coffee shop, a design with a pair of lattes would be cute.

-Another save the date theme that is sometimes an overall wedding theme, but sometimes just for the save the date, is the group of: the movie ticket stub, movie poster, broadway ticket, or theatre event ticket.
+Another save the date idea, because, really, a wedding is an event: movie ticket stub, movie poster, broadway ticket, or theatre event ticket.
 Weddings are a big event, and so event ticket save the dates are wonderfully appropriate.
 You can tie this theme into the wedding invitations later, or switch to something more elegant.

 Still don't really feel any of those ideas?
 Here are two more: Location specific, or, date specific.

-Date specific: if your wedding is right around a major holiday like Christmas, Halloween, or the fourth of July, you could choose to own that for the save the dates, even if you don't have a holiday themed wedding.
+Date specific: if your wedding is right around a major holiday like Christmas, Halloween, or the fourth of July, you could choose to own fact that for the save the dates, even if you don't plan to have a holiday themed wedding.
 There are ways to keep it simple- for example, fireworks on a save the date for a July wedding, or, snowflakes for a winter wedding.
 People have had a lot of fun with halloween themed save the dates.

 If after reading through all of these ideas, you still aren't sure, it's time to start browsing around the internet.
 There are so many design ideas, it shouldn't be long before you come across something that both the bride and groom would go for.